-You’ll soon be able to release money locked up in your home to boost your super balance and increase your income in retirement.
+You are now able to release money locked up in your home to boost your super balance and increase your income in retirement.

 If you sell^1 your primary residence on or after 1 July 2018, you may be able to make a ‘downsizer contribution’ to your super of up to $300,000 from the sale.
-You must be age 65 or over when you make the contribution.
+You must be aged 65 or over when you make the contribution.
 While your downsizer contribution will be a non-concessional contribution, it won’t count towards your contribution cap.

 Also, provided you are over 65, you can make this contribution even if you are not working or would otherwise fail the work test.

 If you have a partner, you can both take advantage of this measure, which means together, you could contribute up to $600,000 to super.